This post is all about monetizing your blog. I’m going to provide a practical outline you can follow to get your blog making money.

 Statistics show that over 60% of organic (unpaid) traffic comes from search engines like Yahoo, Google, and Bing.
 By combining SEO marketing strategies and content marketing strategies you can grow your organic traffic.
 Organic traffic generates conversions.

-If you have exceptional content, utilize basic SEO strategies, and make the effort to promote your blog through email and social media marketing, your monetization strategies are sure to generate revenue!
+If you have exceptional content, utilize basic SEO strategies, and make the effort to promote your personal blog through email and social media marketing, your monetization strategies are sure to generate revenue!

 A Broad Outline To Monetizing Your Blog